mage-ai/mage-ai/README.md

 ## Introduction
 Mage AI aims to simplify data pre-processing.
 With a few lines of code, you can:
-- Generate data cleaning suggestions in your local notebook
+- Generate data cleaning suggestions in your local notebook.
-- Display feature-specific statistics and visualizations
+- Display feature-specific statistics and visualizations.
-- Easily detect "holes" and anomalies in your data
+- Easily detect "holes" and anomalies in your data.

 Coming soon:
-- Access faster data analysis and cleaning using Mage's public cloud server
+- Access faster data analysis and cleaning using Mage's public cloud server.
-- Perform no-code data transformations within the UI
+- Perform no-code data transformations within the UI.
-- Export cleaned data into your ML pipeline
+- Export cleaned data into your ML pipeline.

 ## Installation